 We tend to talk about cycling in a positive light.
-For instance, my other article about the benefits of cycling is a nice example.
+For instance, my other article about the benefits of cycling is a great example.

-But cycling also has a few disadvantages.
-Some of them are funny, and some can even affect your health.
+However, cycling also has a few disadvantages.
+Some of them are amusing, while others can impact your health.

 For this reason, I’ve divided this article into two parts.

-I based the first part on scientific research and scientifically proven health disadvantages of cycling.
+The first part is based on scientific research and the scientifically proven health drawbacks of cycling.

-The other part includes things and activities cyclists do (or have to do).
-If you love irony, you will love this part.
-I promise.
+The other part covers the things and activities cyclists do (or are obligated to do).
+If you enjoy irony, you’ll find this part particularly entertaining.
+I assure you.